-- Encourage Registered Providers (Housing Associations) and private developers to come forward with site proposals for potential development. - Re-modelling of older sheltered housing schemes; and - Developments in partnership with the NHS, as part of its estates management programme. - 8.12 To further support the development of Extra Care housing and Supported Living accommodation, a capital fund has been established to facilitate the development of the 'social housing' element of extra care housing.
-There is currently £3.684 million in the capital programme from the original £4.624 million allocation.
-There are two different delivery methods: - A Grant Award Programme which involves the opportunity for potential providers to come forward with proposals for Extra Care/Supported Living development subject to criteria.
-The grant will only support the capital costs of the development of a proposed scheme; it cannot be used to support any ongoing requirement for revenue support. - A Framework Agreement for the development of new schemes in which funds will be used to call for sites, or develop existing Council owned sites in areas the Council has identified as key areas based on levels of need.
-Through this framework the Council will be offering the opportunity for framework providers to develop and manage Extra Care Housing/Supported Living accommodation. - 8.13 Whitehaven has been identified as a preferred location to focus efforts in Copeland, with the former Brackenthwaite care home being examined as a possible location, although no schemes are planned for Copeland at present. - 8.14 Policy H12PU of the Local Plan, Residential Establishments, including Specialist, older persons housing and purpose-built student and key-worker accommodation, supports the provision of residential establishments including extra care housing.
+- Re-modelling of older sheltered housing schemes; and - Developments in partnership with the NHS, as part of its estates management programme. - 8.12 In 2017, Cumbria County Council established an Extra Care Housing and Supported Living Development Programme, supported by £4,240,000 of capital funding, to further support the delivery of this type of accommodation.
+There are two different delivery methods10: - A Grant Award Programme which involves the opportunity for potential providers to come forward with proposals for Extra Care/Supported Living development subject to criteria.
+The grant will only support the capital costs of the development of a proposed scheme; it cannot be used to support any ongoing requirement for revenue support. - A Framework Agreement for the development of new schemes in which funds will be used to call for sites or develop existing Council owned sites in areas the Council has identified as key areas based on levels of need.
+Through this framework the Council will be offering the opportunity for framework providers to develop and manage Extra Care Housing/Supported Living accommodation. - 8.13 Whitehaven has been identified as a preferred location to focus efforts within Copeland, with the former Brackenthwaite care home being examined as a possible location, although no schemes are planned for Copeland at present. - 8.14 Policy H12PU of the Local Plan, Residential Establishments, including Specialist, older persons housing and purpose-built student and key-worker accommodation, supports the provision of residential establishments including extra care housing.
 Working collaboratively with providers and partners, the Council will seek to identify suitable locations to meet identified needs and enabling residents to access key services and play an active part in community life.